HappyKnuckles/Lightning-Bowl/README.md

 Lightning Bowl is a free app designed for bowlers of all skill levels, from beginners to pros.
 It helps track your games and statistics with ease, offering a clean and intuitive interface across four main tabs.

+## Disclaimer

+This project is provided under a custom license.
+You are welcome to fork this repository for personal use.
+Please see the [LICENSE](LICENSE) file for full details.

 ## Features

 ### Add Games